cpit405/js-slides/slides.md

 layout: center
 ---
 ## Table of Contents
-- Introduction to JavaScript
+- Part 1: Introduction and Fundamentals of JavaScript
-- Brief history
-- Getting Started with JavaScript
+  - Getting Started with JavaScript and Syntax
-- Syntax
-- Variables and Constants
+  - Variables and Constants and Data Types
-- Data Types
-- Strings
-- Numbers and Math Object
+  - Strings, Numbers and Math Object, Date and Times,
-- Dates and Times
-- Arrays and Objects
+  - Arrays and objects
   - Functions: scope and invoking
   - Logic and Control Flow
   - Loops and Iteration
-- Events
+- Part 2: Mouse and Keyboard Events
-- DOM Manipulation
+- Part 3: The DOM API
-- Asynchronous JavaScript
+- Part 4: Asynchronous JavaScript
+  - promises and async/await
+  - Fetching data from the server (Ajax)
+   - XMLHTTPRequest, fetch with promises, and fetch with async/await

 ---